-Overview 5.1.
+5.1.
+Overview

-Under the SFDR, "sustainability risk" means an ESG event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment.
-HPS LLC and HPS Lux therefore approach sustainability from the perspective of the risk that ESG events might cause a material negative impact on the value of clients' investments as described above.
+Under the SFDR, "sustainability risk" means an ESG event or condition that, if it occurs, could cause a negative material negative impact on the value of an investment.
+HPS LLC and HPS Lux therefore approach sustainability from the perspective of the risk that ESG events might cause a material negative impact on the value of HPS fund and account investments as described above.